vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 > has the highest expected value — that is, probability multiplied by
 > the goodness of the outcome — and so swing for the fences.

-> This is the totally rational but rarely seen high-risk approach to
+> **This is the totally rational but rarely seen high-risk approach to
-> philanthropy championed by today’s guest, Sam Bankman-Fried.
+> philanthropy championed by today’s guest, Sam Bankman-Fried**.
 Sam
 > founded the cryptocurrency trading platform FTX, which has grown his
 > wealth from around $1 million to $20,000 million.